thompson-tomo/semantic-conventions/docs/registry/attributes/workflow.md

 ---

-`workflow.platform.product` has the following list of well-known values.
+`workflow.platform.name` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value | Description | Stability |
 | --- | --- | --- |